dhovart/cargo-local-registry/README.md

 ### Contribution

-Unless you explicitly state otherwise, any contribution intentionally submitted for inclusion in Serde by you, as defined in the Apache-2.0 license, shall be dual licensed as above, without any additional terms or conditions.
+Unless you explicitly state otherwise, any contribution intentionally submitted for inclusion in cargo-local-registry by you, as defined in the Apache-2.0 license, shall be dual licensed as above, without any additional terms or conditions.